2004 Indian general election: Pre-poll alliances

-The BJP fought the elections as part of the National Democratic Alliance (NDA), although some of its seat-sharing agreements were made with strong regional parties outside of the NDA such as Telugu Desam Party (TDP) in Andhra Pradesh and All India Anna Dravida Munnetra Kazhagam (AIADMK) in Tamil Nadu.
+The BJP fought the elections as part of the National Democratic Alliance (NDA), although some of its seat-sharing agreements were made with strong regional parties of the NDA such as Telugu Desam Party (TDP) in Andhra Pradesh and All India Anna Dravida Munnetra Kazhagam (AIADMK) in Tamil Nadu.

 Ahead of the elections there were attempts to form a Congress-led national level joint opposition front.
 In the end, an agreement could not be reached, but on regional level alliances between Congress and regional parties were made in several states.
 This was the first time that Congress contested with that type of alliances in a parliamentary election.

-The left parties, most notably the Communist Party of India (Marxist) and the Communist Party of India, contested on their own in their strongholds West Bengal, Tripura and Kerala, confronting both Congress and NDA forces.
+The left parties, most notably the CPM and the CPI, contested on their own in their strongholds West Bengal, Tripura and Kerala, confronting both Congress and NDA forces.
 In several other states, such as Punjab and Andhra Pradesh, they took part in seat sharings with Congress.
-In Tamil Nadu they were part of the Dravida Munnetra Kazhagam (DMK)-led Democratic Progressive Alliance.
+In Tamil Nadu they were part of the DMK-led DPA (Democratic Progressive Alliance).

-Two parties refused to go along with either Congress or BJP, Bahujan Samaj Party and Samajwadi Party.
+Two parties refused to go along with either Congress or BJP, they were BSP and Samajwadi Party.
 Both are based in Uttar Pradesh, the largest state of India (in terms of population).
 Congress made several attempts to form alliances with them, but in vain.
-Many believed that they would become the 'spoilers' that would rob Congress of an electoral victory.
-The result was a four-cornered contest in UP, which didn't really hurt or benefit Congress or BJP significantly.
+Many believed that they would prevent Congress of an electoral victory.
+The result was a four-cornered contest in UP, which didn't really hurt or benefit BJP or Congress significantly.